ev3dev/grx/README.md

 GRX 3
 =====

 GRX 3 is a graphics library for simple graphics displays.
+It also includes keyboard, mouse, joystick and touchscreen input support.

 It is developed and maintained by [ev3dev.org](http://www.ev3dev.org) for use with [LEGO MINDSTORMS EV3](http://mindstorms.lego.com).
-It also works great with other displays like Adafruit's PiFTF displays.
+It also works great with other displays like Adafruit's PiTFT displays.

 About/FAQ